lspahija/blizzardberry/README.md

 - allow user to use voice, the ideal is that they just talk to computer - https://x.com/LinusEkenstam/status/1926890672188952774
 - make the actions MCP-compatible? i.e. turn the actions into an MCP server so that any MCP client can call them.
 - make onboarding a new app as simple as possible
+    - have users embed a temporary widget that tracks all function calls and network calls and then they manually perform actions on their website that we record and we use a powerful LLM to convert those into actions that fit our schema: https://grok.com/share/bGVnYWN5_6fb8db59-c81c-4da7-9401-c23bc06499d2
     - automatically pull docs from website during RAG onboarding?
     - maybe let user just pass in their OpenAPI spec and the app will automatically generate an agent for them
     - maybe use AI to scan the app's codebase - PostHog has an "AI setup wizard" that you can install like this: `npx @posthog/wizard@latest --region us`.
 This gives it access to your code.